-The headteacher has overall responsibility for ensuring potential hazards are identified and risk assessments are completed for all areas in the school.
-The health and safety officer will be consulted when risk assessments are being carried out.
+The Headteacher has overall responsibility for ensuring potential hazards are identified and risk assessments are completed for all areas in the school.
+The Health and Safety Officer will be consulted when risk assessments are being carried out.

-Termly assessments of high-risks areas, such as laboratories, will be undertaken.
+Termly assessments of high-risks areas, will be undertaken.
 Annual risk assessments will be conducted for all other areas of the school.
 Risk assessments will consider the needs of staff, pupils, visitors and contractors.
 Risk assessments will identify all defects and potential risks along with the necessary solutions or control measures.